andy-dextrous/elvora/planning/universal-routing.md

 │                                    │
 ├─ Does collection have archive page? ─┐
 │  ├─ YES → Use archive page slug      │
-│  └─ NO ─┐                           │
-│         ├─ Has custom collection slug? ─┐
-│         │  ├─ YES → Use custom slug     │
-│         │  └─ NO → Use original collection slug
+│  └─ NO → Use original collection slug│
 │         └─ Final: /[determined-slug]/[item-slug]
 └────────────────────────────────────┘
 ```